List of Deadwood characters: Alma Garret Ellsworth

 In the meantime, Alma fends off not only her own father, who has heard of her newfound wealth and come seeking a share, but also a surreptitious plan by her husband's family to frame her for his murder and thereby take over the claim for themselves.
 The intense interest of George Hearst's mining empire in her claim also poses future problems.
 To ensure she is not ridiculed during her pregnancy, Trixie tells Whitney Ellsworth he should propose to Alma.
 After a period of hesitation, Alma accepts Ellsworth's proposal and marries him the following week in front of several Deadwood citizens and friends.
-In the early episodes, Alma struggles with an addiction to laudanum, which she overcomes with Trixie's assistance.
+In the early episodes, Alma struggles with an addiction to laudanum, an opiate used widely in the 19th century, which she overcomes with Trixie's assistance.
 She also takes Sofia Metz, an orphan girl whose family was murdered, under her wing as a foster daughter.

-In the third season, Alma loses her baby to miscarriage and returns to her laudanum addiction.
+In the third season, Alma loses her baby to miscarriage and returns to her opiate addiction, this time with opium.
 Seeing her addiction as a sign of her unhappiness, Ellsworth decides they should separate, after which she is able to end her drug habit.
 She uses the wealth generated by her claim to open Deadwood's first bank but is under increasing pressure to sell the claim to Hearst.
 She tries to negotiate to sell him a substantial portion of the claim, but he will only accept full ownership.
 Hearst tries to intimidate her by having one of his men shoot at her in the street, presumably to provoke Ellsworth into being killed in a fight.
 Swearengen stops this from happening, but Ellsworth is later assassinated by one of Hearst's men.
 With no alternative other than to flee the camp, Alma reluctantly sells to Hearst.